-Hudson is the long-time principal of Linwood Holton Elementary School in Richmond, Va., where each of our three kids spent many genuinely formative days.
+Hudson was the long-time principal of Linwood Holton Elementary School in Richmond, Va., where each of our three kids spent many genuinely formative days.

-As relayed to me at the dinner table by our then-third grader (who originally heard the tale from a close friend, also a third-grader)—yes, in the grand scheme of mediated communication, this reliability quotient is only slightly above (but nonetheless above) the reliability quotient of current White House press conferences—Principal Hudson strode assertively into the school cafeteria.
+As relayed to me at the dinner table by our then-third grader, who originally heard the tale from a close friend, also a third-grader—of course, in the grand scheme of mediated communication this reliability quotient is only slightly higher than current White House press conferences—Principal Hudson strode assertively into the school cafeteria.

-Known as much for his endless energy pushing kids toward whole-life success as for his authority-figure pose as for his impeccable fashion sense, which, more often than not, includes an eye-popping bow-tie, Principal Hudson alerted the lunching students that indeed he had an urgent announcement.
+Known as much for his endless energy pushing kids toward whole-life success as for his authority-figure pose as for his impeccable fashion sense, which, more often than not, included an eye-popping bow tie, Principal Hudson alerted the lunching students that indeed he had an urgent announcement.

-As far as answers go, he said, "Deez Nuts" would no longer be tolerated as a form of response to a teacher's serious questions regarding mathematics and social studies.
+"Deez Nuts," he said, would no longer be tolerated as a form of response to a teacher's serious classroom questions regarding, say, mathematics or social studies.

-This fastidious administrator-of-a-man, typically keen to remind young boys-to-men to tuck in their shirts while inside the school building, had himself become un-tucked.
+This fastidious administrator-of-a-man, typically keen to remind young, impressionable boys-to-men to tuck in their shirts while inside the building, had himself become un-tucked.

 He had uttered a meme in order to stop a meme.

-And no one saw it coming—especially not a bunch of 9-year-olds eating dessert first and trying desperately to open the string cheese.
+No one had seen it coming—especially not a bunch of 9-year-olds eating dessert first and trying desperately to open the string cheese.